 As famous as Yut Kee is - you will be surprised that some KLites haven't been to the place.
 We were sharing a table with a couple - the guy from KL and the girlfriend from Ipoh.
 The guy had never been to the place - and it was the Ipoh girl who brought him there.
 You will also see many Mat Salleh faces who have been drawn there by countless reviews and recommendations on food and travel blogs.

 Yut Kee is famous for there Hainanese Chicken Chop, Hailam Noodles, Roti Babi and marble cake.
 On Fridays and Saturdays, they also serve their famous roast pork.

 The highlight was the roast pork.
 The meat is tender and nicely perfumed by the stuffing of herbs and spices.
-This version is better then some of the porchetta I had in Italy.
+This version is better than some of the porchetta I had in Italy.

 Yut Kee is open daily from 7.30a.m. to 4.30p.m. and closed on Mondays.
-For some of the best food in KL at affordable prices - this place can't be beat.
+For some of the best food in KL at affordable prices - this place can't be beaten.